jochster/hugoblox-academic/content/authors/admin/_index.md

 ## About Me

-I specifilize in GNSS navigation with a focus on Assured Position Navigation & Timing (Assured PNT).
+I specialize in GNSS navigation with a focus on Assured Position Navigation & Timing (Assured PNT).

 My interests include precise positioning techniques, integrity monitoring methods, multi-sensor fusion, uncertainty modeling and propagation, and interval mathematics.